Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 - Remove spaces in CSV column names.

-- Pull thumbnail images when files contain URL data.

-- Generate multiple pages of Lotus Charts (when spreadsheets contain >2000 rows).
+- Generate multiple pages of Lotus Charts (when spreadsheets contain > 2000 rows).

 - Import from JSON.

-- Option to use original chart format for records sets <500 rows (this has lower performance, but more flexibility with filters).
+- Option to use original chart format for records sets < 500 rows (this has lower performance, but visually it is a little more slick and provides greater flexibility with filters).

-- User input prompt allowing users to confirm labels and data types for specific columns.

 - Filter by set.